He used to be somebody

-Nothing is more pitiful than a politician who has lost power except, perhaps, a newspaper mogul; which brings me to the subject of this essay, frazzled, addled, George Galloway.
+Nothing is more pitiful than a politician who has lost power except perhaps a newspaper mogul; which brings me to the subject of this essay, frazzled George Galloway.

-Galloway, defender of the down-trodden and the working class, who, like them, enjoys a good Havana cigar, who is as often risibly contradictory as he is dogmatic on everything, is squandering the autumn of his life telling Scotland ‘like it is’.
+Galloway, defender of the down-trodden and the working class, who, like the poor, enjoys a good Havana cigar, who is as often risibly contradictory as he is dogmatic on everything, is squandering the autumn of his life telling Scotland ‘like it is’.
 In a nutshell his entire political outlook is encapsulated in the declaration he wants Britain to be a sovereign state but not Scotland.

 Firebrands either burn themselves out early, or end a career covered in ermine, a career spent decrying the establishment, ended pocketing £300 a day for signing on to snooze in a comfy, warm corner of leathered House of Lords.
 (See ‘Lord’ Alistair Darling.)